KarolinHem/TESTING/ejbca-ce-docker-hub.md

 >
 >*We take the security of EJBCA and the trust of our users seriously.
 If you believe you have identified a security vulnerability in EJBCA, please report it responsibly by contacting us at security@primekey.com.*
 >
 >*EJBCA Community Edition is not intended for production use.
-For production signing services, use Keyfactor EJBCA Enterprise.*
+For PKI production deployments, use Keyfactor EJBCA Enterprise Edition [EJBCA Enterprise](https://www.keyfactor.com/products/ejbca-enterprise/).*

+## Welcome to EJBCA Community

-EJBCA is an open-source public key infrastructure (PKI) and certificate authority (CA) solution and one of the longest-running CA software projects.
+EJBCA is a public key infrastructure (PKI) and certificate authority (CA) solution and one of the longest-running CA software projects.
 It is platform-independent and covers the full certificate lifecycle, from enrollment and management to validation.

 EJBCA is developed in Java and runs on a JVM such as OpenJDK, available on most platforms, such as Linux and Windows.